Dhananjayyadav1/Admin/README.md

 ![Screenshot (30)](https://github.com/Dhananjayyadav1/Admin/assets/125129212/75fef8ad-db50-41df-8df2-43928bf71b20)

-To add a new product to the website, you can go to top-right corner and click on the `+` icon, and a new page will open asking the new products details.
+Add Product Page - To add a new product to the website, you can go to top-right corner and click on the `+` icon, and a new page will open asking the new products details.

 ![Screenshot (33)](https://github.com/Dhananjayyadav1/Admin/assets/125129212/869c0a58-6892-4312-b247-edc2c26ee497)